run-llama/llama_index/llama-index-integrations/embeddings/llama-index-embeddings-modelscope/README.md

 ### Generate Batch Embedding

-To generate a text embedding for a query, use the `get_text_embedding_batch` method:
+To generate a text embedding for a batch of text, use the `get_text_embedding_batch` method:

 ```python
 rsp = model.get_text_embedding_batch(